Sewer Cleaning Service

 Sewer cleaning services involving the removal of sewer blockages caused by root intrusion began to spring up.
 The sewer service would be summonsed.
 When the sewer cleaning service arrived, a knock on the door would be followed by an announcement.
 “Rooter Man”!

 Rooter man became the popular terminology of the day for this sewer cleaning service.
-Reason being, roots grew into the sewer, the sewer service called the method of freeing the sewer from root intrusion, “Rooting” or “Rodding”.
+The reason being, that roots grew into the sewer, the sewer service called the method of freeing the sewer from root intrusion, “Rooting” or “Rodding”.

-Rooting and Rodding was done by pushing a long, flat, barbed ended rod into the cleanout of the sewer.
-The hope was to push the barbed end into the blockage, twist and yank as much of the root intrusion out of the sewer as the sewer cleaning service could.
+Rooting and Rodding were done by pushing a long, flat, barbed-ended rod into the cleanout of the sewer.
+The hope was to push the barbed end into the blockage, twist, and yank as much of the root intrusion out of the sewer as the sewer cleaning service could.
 Flow was restored.
 However, once root intrusion had occurred, the process had to be repeated over intervals of a few months.

 A sewer cleaning technician by the name of Sam Blanc practiced maintenance of his own sewer.
 Sam thought, there must be a better way as he worked from his basement.
-The idea came while observing the oscillating action of his wife’s ringer cloths washing machine.
-Commandeering the motor from the washing machine, fabricating a woven steel basket and using a coil of sprung steel, Sam Blanc invented the worlds first rotational rooting machine.
+The idea came while observing the oscillating action of his wife’s ringer clothes washing machine.
+Commandeering the motor from the washing machine, fabricating a woven steel basket, and using a coil of sprung steel, Sam Blanc invented the world’s first rotational rooting machine.

 Sam Blanc set out with the family car and a trailer in tow.
 On the trailer, “The Roto Rooter”.
 Seemingly, overnight, The Roto Rooter sewer cleaning machine was being seen in the use of eliminating root intrusion across the country.
 Demand for supply gave birth to machine shops under the name, Roto Rooter.
 The purchase of the “Roto Rooter” machine and the accessories became the purchase of a Roto Rooter franchise.